yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 is, then write the implementation of your function around those restrictions.

-::: example
-[]{#eg:inferredtypeofg label="eg:inferredtypeofg"} The following code
+The following code
 snippet first *declares* the type of `f` before showing its implementation.
-It is not only good practice to declare types above their implementation, but it can be a nice way to frame your mind around the implementation of your functionstart by providing a high-level specification of your function, then work on the implementation to describe what the function is actually trying to achieve.
+It is not only good practice to declare types above their implementation, but it can be a nice way to frame your mind around the implementation of your function&mdash;start by providing a high-level specification of your function, then work on the implementation to describe what the function is actually trying to achieve.